aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-remote-spreadsheet/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Merge Spreadsheet in Cloud"
+title: "Aspose.Cells Cloud Web API - Merge one spreadsheet into another. "
 second_title: Aspose.Cells Cloud"
-ArticleTitle: "Merge Remote Spreadsheets into a Single File in Cloud"
+ArticleTitle: "Merge one spreadsheet into another"
 linktitle: "Merge Remote Spreadsheet"
 type: docs
 url: /merge-remote-spreadsheet/
-keywords: "Merge spreadsheets, cloud storage, Cloud REST API, spreadsheet merging, XLSX, CSV, PDF"
+keywords: "Merge spreadsheets, cloud storage, Aspose.Cells Cloud Web API, spreadsheet merging, XLSX, CSV, PDF"
-description: "Integrate and merge multiple spreadsheet files stored in cloud storage into a specified output format, enhancing productivity and data handling."
+description: "Combine a spreadsheet file stored in a cloud storage into another spreadsheet, and you can specify the format and location of the data output.."
 weight: 100
 kwords: "Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, merge blank cells, cloud processing"
 ---

-Merge multiple spreadsheet files stored in the cloud into a single file, while supporting output in dozens of file formats.
+Combine a spreadsheet file stored in a cloud storage into another spreadsheet, and you can specify the format and location of the data output.

 ## **Merge Remote Spreadsheet API**